 This year has been a year of upheaval in my life.
-The tearing away of things that have been imbedded in my thinking, my behavior and have impacted almost every area of my life.
+There has been a tearing away of things that have been imbedded in my thinking, my behavior and have impacted almost every area of my life.
 In the midst of what felt like absolute chaos and hopelessness – God has been tugging at my heart and allowing me to see some things I couldn’t see before.

 I have a garden area in our backyard where I like to grow vegetables every year and it has been calling my name to clean it up.
-When I first started this garden several years back I had a vision of a meticulously clean and beautiful garden with a pretty fence around it, laced in white rocks around the boxes and beautiful to look at from every angle.
+When I first started this garden several years back I had a vision of a meticulously clean and beautiful garden with a pretty fence around it, laced in white rocks around the wood boxes.
+It would be beautiful to look at from every angle with absolute perfection!

 Each year I purpose to get closer to my vision and each year I get to the point where I give up and let it go to weeds because I get tired of the work it takes to maintain it.
-Quite frankly, I don’t have the discipline or take the time to make it what I want.
+Quite frankly, I don’t have the discipline or take the time to make it what I want it to be.

 Each year my frustration grows and each new spring I purpose to try again.
-So here I am – another year waiting to clean up the garden, waiting to gain the courage to go pull the weeds again and truthfully, I am afraid of snakes that could be hiding in the weeds.
+So here I am – another year waiting to clean up the garden, waiting to gain the courage to go pull the weeds again.
+Truthfully, I am afraid of snakes that could be hiding in the weeds.

 I want to give it a fresh start and I want to dream again; that this little space of mine can be as beautiful as I see it in my head!